-- 6.1.5 A temporary drainage master plan had not been formally submitted by the Contractor for ER to review during this monitoring month.
-Project proponent, ER and ET had reminded Contractor to submit the plan for comment and approval.
-It is recommended that installation of approved temporary drainage system at the construction site shall be available before the wet season. - 6.1.6 Silt fences and rock bund covered with geotextile fabric were installed and strengthen some of at the relative some low areas (vulnerable to silty runoff) of the construction site boundary at Holes 1, 2, 9 and 17 as a preventative silty runoff measure.
-Some installed silt fence areas along the site boundary were poorly maintained.
-The Contractor was reminded to maintain the integrity and function of the silt fences on regular basis to prevent the silty runoff from construction site.
+- 6.1.11 Silt fences and rock bund covered with geotextile fabric were installed and strengthen some of at the relative some low areas (vulnerable to silty runoff) of the construction site boundary at Holes 1, 2, 9 and 17 as a preventative silty runoff measure.
+Sedimentation basins were provided at low lying areas at Holes 1 & 18.
+However, some installed silt fence areas along the site boundary were poorly maintained.
+The Contractor was reminded to maintain the integrity and function of the silt fences on regular basis to prevent the silty runoff from construction site. - 6.1.12 The mitigation measure provided at the temporary bridge no. 9 had been enhancement but it was still cannot cater for polluted water directly discharge to Stream A during the rainstorm event on 24th April 2006.
+The Contractor was reminded to provide adequate facilities on site to ensure no polluted runoff discharge from the construction works to Stream A. A sufficient temporary drainage should also be provided to confine and divert away any polluted runoff from the temporary bridge away from the stream.
+Any discharge of polluted runoff to the stream is prohibited. - 6.1.13 The Contractor was repeatedly reminded to provide adequate temporary drainage system at haul road between temporary barging point to Hole 2.
+Based on the site observation on 24th April 2006, sediment in the sump has been accumulated and blocked.
+Silty runoff was observed at the low lying area of the haul road and discharge into the adjacent inactive fish culture zone.
+The Contractor was recommended to frequently remove the accumulated sediment and maintain in a clean condition before and after rain. - 6.1.14 Construction of temporary barging point was completed at early April 2006.
+The Contractor was reminded to provide the temporary drainage at the rock filling pier to prevent silty runoff to marine water.

-- 6.1.7 For the construction of temporary bridge no.9 across the Stream A, intrusion of buffer zone for abutment of the bridge was required and unavoidable.
-Due to the site condition (slope of both side buffer zone are downward towards the stream), runoff from the construction work is a major potential impact.
-Based on the site observation on the implemented mitigation measure (silt fence at the lowest part of the works boundary only), it cannot cater for the polluted water runoff from construction site to Stream A. The Contractor was reminded to provide adequate facilities on site to ensure no polluted runoff discharge from the construction works to Stream A. A sufficient temporary drainage should also be provided to confine and divert away any polluted runoff from the temporary bridge away from the stream.
-Any direct and indirect discharge of polluted runoff to the stream is prohibited. - 6.1.8 The Contractor was repeatedly reminded to provide adequate temporary drainage system at haul road between temporary barging point to Hole 2.
-Based on the site observation, sediment in the sump has been accumulated.
-The Contractor was recommended to frequently remove the accumulated sediment and maintain in a clean condition before and after rain. - 6.1.9 Construction of temporary barging point was started in mid-March 2006.
-The major construction method was rock filling to construct a temporary platform for the floating pontoon.
-Two incidents were recorded that silty plume was observed adjacent to the temporary barging point during construction.
-The Contractor was reminded to prevent any silty water discharge to the marine water during construction by providing sufficient silty water preventive measure. - 6.1.10 Wheel washing facility was not available on site.
+- 6.1.15 Wheel washing facility was not available on site.
 The Contractor was suggested to provide at the following exit/entrance. - (i) Adjacent to the existing maintenance building, - (ii) Desalination plant exit/entrance; and - (iii) Temporary barging point